Nadine Bartley PT OCS Physical Therapist / Founder

 I am excited to be part of the team at Bartley Physical Therapy.
 Their dedication to patient care and the knowledgeable staff create an amazing cohesive work environment that I am proud to represent.

-Erin Rouse , MPT Physical Therapist
+Erin Rouse MPT OCS Physical Therapist

 I grew up in the beautiful state of Washington in a suburb of Seattle, and then moved to southern California to attend college.
 I graduated from California Lutheran University (CLU) in 2009 where I received my Bachelor’s degree and graduated Magna Cum Laude and with departmental honors.
 While at CLU I studied exercise science and sports medicine and was a member of the cross-country and track teams.
 I then went on to receive my Master’s of Physical Therapy degree from California State University Northridge in 2013 where I graduated with honors.
+I became a board-certified orthopedic clinical specialist by the American Board of Physical Therapy Specialties in 2019.

 Before joining Bartley Physical Therapy I worked for several years in Woodland Hills at an outpatient orthopedic clinic treating a wide range of sports and orthopedic conditions.
 I have taken numerous continuing education courses to advance my treatment techniques including courses in treatment for the injured runner, functional biomechanics of the lower extremity, Graston Technique, and Kinesiology Taping.